AmmarAlGhifary/cinestream-sdui/README.md

 The backend is built with TypeScript and deployed on Vercel.
 You can find the repository here: [cinestream-sdui-backend](https://github.com/AmmarAlGhifary/cinestream-sdui-backend)

 **Local Development Tip:**
-If you want to run the backend locally to test real-time UI changes (skipping the cloud deployment wait time), change the Retrofit Base URL in `NetworkModule.kt` to point to the emulator's localhost alias:
+If you want to run the backend locally to test real-time UI changes, change the Retrofit Base URL in `gradle.properties` to point to the emulator's localhost alias:

 ```kotlin
 .baseUrl("http://10.0.2.2:3000/")
 ```

 Make sure to temporarily enable `android:usesCleartextTraffic="true"` in your `AndroidManifest.xml` so Android allows the local HTTP connection.
-Once connected, you can change the server code, hit save, and just swipe-to-refresh the app to see instant UI changes.
+Once connected, you can change the server code, hit save, and swipe to refresh the app to see instant UI changes.